-Despite maintaining status as the world's largest smartphone maker, Samsung's market share in China was a stagnant 1% in the period from the first quarter of 2018 to the first trimester of this year, according to a report by Hong Kong-based global industry platform Counterpoint.
+Despite being the number one global smart phone maker, Samsung maintained a stagnant 1% in the market share from the first quarter of 2018 to the same period this year, according to a statistical report from the Hong Kong based global industry platform, Counterpoint.

-Instead, the Chinese smartphone market has been dominated by Huawei Technologies Co.
-Ltd., Vivo Communication Technology Co.
-Ltd. and OPPO Mobile Telecommunications Corp., which controlled 74% of the market as of the second quarter, the report stated.
-And Samsung was not even the next one up.
+The Chinese smartphone market has been dominated by Huawei Technologies Co., Ltd., Vivo Communication Technology Co.
+Ltd., and OPPO Mobile Telecommunications Corp., which controlled 74% of the market share in the second quarter, according to the report.

 Operations in Huizhou, Samsung’s last Chinese smartphone factory, ended last month, the South Morning China Post reported.